rwarbelow/kwk-level-1-week-1-lectures/007_loops.md

 dance
 ```

-Demonstrate these side by side.
+Demonstrate the `while` and the `break` with conditional side by side.
 Query: "What's the difference?
 Understanding that they do the same thing, is one preferable?
 Why or why not?""

 [While Music Playing Lab](#) **THIS LAB NEEDS TO BE CREATED**